AfterShokz Aeropex Review – Are They Worth Your Money?

 And, there is no delay in sound when watching videos.

 The only thing some might complain about is the lack of any better codecs.
 They come with the standard SBC only.

-And to be frank, better codecs wouldn’t make any difference since the sound isn’t good enough (due to bone conduction).
+And to be frank, better codecs wouldn’t make any difference since the sound isn’t good enough (due to tech limitations).

 Above all, the Bluetooth is fantastic and works better than you can expect from other 5.0 version headphones.

-The battery life in AfterShokz Aeropex is the best to date in bone conduction headphones with up to 8 hours of music per charge.
+The battery life is the best to date in wireless bone conduction headphones with up to 8 hours of music per charge.
 You fill up the power with proprietary, magnetic charging cable which takes around 2 hours.

 With up to 8 hours of battery life, these are competitive with the rest of the market (we got slightly more than that).

 While it’s not a super long battery life, it’s good enough to justify the price and last you a couple of workouts, or a longer bike tour.